Federal deficits and our nation’s long-term debt

 The explanation for the new budget is 76 pages long, calling for huge funding increases for education, health care and environmental protection.
 Biden says his focus is to boost the lives of the middle class.

 The spending of federal money and balancing of annual budgets is certainly a bipartisan challenge.
-In fact, the only U.S. president to balance the federal budget dates to Andrew Jackson in the 1830s.
+In fact, the only U.S. president to balance the federal budget and eliminate the national debt dates to Andrew Jackson in the 1830s.
 And our seventh president was only able to do it in one of his eight years in office!

 What must we do?